Aybars-Erenkul/Dir-Crawler/README.md

 # DirCrawler
-A web directory and file scanner written in Python
+A GUI Web directory and file scanner written in Python 3.10